Legacy-Visuals-Project/Animatium/README.md

 - [X] showArmWhileInvisible
     - Description: Shows the arm as partially visible whilst invisible, like spectator mode or invisibly effect.
     - Type: BOOLEAN
+- [X] upMinPixelTransparencyLimit
+    - Description: Makes the minimum 0-transparency value less than or equal to 0.1.
+This fixes textures with invisible pixels that cause issues.
+    - Type: BOOLEAN

 ## 🏃 Movement